2013 Pacific hurricane season: Storm names

-The following names were used to name storms that formed in the Northeastern Pacific Ocean during 2013.
-The names not retired from this list were used again in the 2019 season.
-This is the same list used in the 2007 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2013.
+This was the same list used for the 2007 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-Two names, Pewa and Unala, were used, marking the first time multiple Central Pacific cyclones were named since three formed there in 2009.
+For storms that form in the North Pacific between 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed within the area in 2013.
+Also, named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

-On April 10, 2014, at the 36th session of the RA IV hurricane committee, the name Manuel was retired due to the damage and deaths it caused and will not be used for another Pacific hurricane.
-Manuel was replaced with Mario for the 2019 Pacific hurricane season.
+On April 10, 2014, at the 36th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Manuel due to the damage and deaths it caused, and the name will not be used for another eastern North Pacific tropical storm or hurricane.
+Manuel was replaced with Mario for the 2019 season.

 Season effects

-This is a table of all of the storms that formed in the 2013 Pacific hurricane season.
-It includes their duration, names, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect, but were still related to that storm.
+This is a table of all of the tropical cyclones that formed in the 2013 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2013 USD.